-The illustrious Irish glass master Wilhelmina Geddes spent over two years creating this brilliant memorial to the dead of the Great War.
-It has been referred to as “The Ottawa Window” by international admirers of Geddes’ work.
+The illustrious Irish glass master Wilhelmina Geddes spent four years creating this astonishing tribute to the dead of the “Great War”, better known as World War One.
+It is referred to as “The Ottawa Window” by international scholars.

 In the lower panels, mothers, sisters, and lovers fill the scene with wailing grief, while cynical old men snooze on.

 The window was commissioned in 1916 by Queen Victoria’s “favorite son” Prince Arthur, Duke of Connaught, Canada’s Governor General at the time.
 Widely regarded as ‘one of the artistic triumphs of the 20th century’, the window was revealed at St Bartholomew’s in 1919 by HRH the Prince of Wales.

 Globe and Mail Article, April 2022

 1 of 32